laceylin2010/seattle-ios-401d3/week-04/README.md

   * **Bonus:**
 	* Create a github service and implement a method that fetches repositories based on a search term.
   * [Class 2:](class-2/)
 	* Create / implement login screen.
 App should check to see if token exists before displaying / making a call to Github.
 If token does not exist, present login screen.
-	* Implement the ability to create new repositories using POST request.
+	* Implement the ability to create new repositories using GET request.
 NOTE: Please make sure you include "repo" in your initial scope when requesting a token.
 	* Create a model for repository, user and owner.
 	* Create a HomeViewController and parse through the JSON returned from the server into models.
 No UI needed at this point, just print the information into the console.
 	* **Code Challenge:**
 		* Write a function that takes in an array of numbers, and returns the lowest and highest numbers as a tuple
+	* **Bonus:**
+		*
   * [Class 3:](class-3/)
   	* Create a table view in HomeViewController and populate it with repositories.
 	* Create ProfileViewController that will display User information.
 Build the UI similar to how it looks on Github.